google/kctf/docs/google-cloud.md

 emacs ~/kctf-demo/demo-challenge/config/chal.conf
 ```

-Modify the file by entering `PUBLIC="true"`, then run the following command:
+Modify the file by entering `PUBLIC=true`, then run the following command:

 ```
 make start